 - It has a speed of 270 FPS

 - Adequately designed and made of aluminum

 - Sadly, the bow can only be used by right-handed people

 - Weight can be tiring.

-The Diamond Infinite Edge is a complete archery package.
-Even more, the bow was manufactured by the Bowtech Company, which is amongst the top producers of highly-precise and durable compound bows.
+The Diamond Infinite Edge Pro bow is a complete archery package.
+Even more, the bow was manufactured by the Bowtech Company, which is among the top producers of highly-precise and durable compound bows.

 John Strasheim and Kevin Strother formed the company in the year 1999.
 It aims to provide the best hunting, archery, and target shooting bows to their customers.